 Now that we’ve established the benefits of a CCE, let’s turn our attention to implementation.

-Implementing a Center of Content Excellence
+Establishing a Center of Content Excellence

 • Pitching and winning support for your CCE.
 It might be as simple as asking your supervisor for their blessing.
 Or you may need to build a business case for the time and resources setting it up will take.